 A civilian legal, Israeli made version of the Tavor TAR-21 has been available in Canada since 2007.
 These sporting carbines are built to be semi-automatic only, and feature an 18.5″ barrel.
-There are two variants, the original model which retailed in the $3000-$3400 range and included a Mepro 21 passive red dot sight and folding BUIS, or the flattop model with integrated back up iron sights in the optics rail.
+They have gone through several upgrades, but generally fall into two variants: the original model which retailed in the $3000-$3400 range and included a Mepro 21 passive red dot sight and folding BUIS, or the new flattop model with integrated back up iron sights in the full length optics rail.

 A number of 14″ barrels were also imported, which allow the rifle to be converted into a CTAR clone similar to the one used by the IDF.
 However these short barrels do require re-registration with the Canadian Government.